THE ART OF FLIGHT

 for solo violin, string orchestra, and harpsichord

 THE ART OF FLIGHT: showcases one of our most primal obsessions, flight.
-Written from a variety of avian perspectives, this 35-minute work alternates between movements that feature solo violin, and movements highlighting an orchestra of soloists, aurally depicting the birds in flight.
+Written from a variety of avian and aeronautical perspectives, this 35-minute work alternates between movements that feature solo violin, and movements highlighting an orchestra of soloists, aurally depicting the birds in flight.
 It is a companion piece to Vivaldi’s Four Seasons, which when it premiered in 1725 was considered avant-garde, experimental, and futuristic.

 Orchestra of the Americas

 May 30th, 2020